top of page

 READING: Broad review or book chapters, posted on the website as downloadable pdfs in advance

-DAY: THURSDAY
+DAY: TUESDAYS

-TIME: 12-2:50 PM
+TIME: 2:00 - 4:50 PM

 LOCATION: SSRB 310